david32145/csv-node/README.md

 |nativeHeaders|The real headers of csv table|`string []`|
 |data|The data of csv|`T[]`|

 All fields only is available before call function `read`.
+The `nativeHeaders` and `headers` are available before call any methods.

 ### Methods